interledger/open-payments/.github/pull_request_template.md

 <!--
-If updating the specs in /openapi, you can test the changes by merging your branch into integration, and navigating to https://open-payments-integration.readme.io
+If updating the specs in /openapi, you can test the changes by opening a PR and checking the Netlify deploy preview -->
--->

 ## Changes proposed in this pull request